DUC2026-PGB-HNKSR-CloudServer/E-Menu_Bot/README.md

 # 🍔 E-Menu Telegram Food Ordering Bot

 A fully functional, feature-rich Telegram Bot for food ordering and restaurant management.
-Built with Python and SQLite, this bot provides a seamless ordering experience for customers and a powerful management interface for restaurant owners.
+Built with Python and **Supabase (PostgreSQL)**, this bot provides a seamless ordering experience for customers and a powerful, cloud-secured management interface for restaurant owners.

 ## ✨ Features